kyaiooiayk/Git-Cheatsheet/README.md

   - Show all the remote branches: `git branch -r`
   - Show all the remote branches with latest commit: `git branch -rv`
   - Show all remote and local branches with: `git branch -a`
-  - Show all new remote banches: first `git fetch`, then see if they are visibile `git branch -r`, ultimately `git checkout -t origin/new_remote_branch`
+  - Show all new remote banches: first `git fetch`, then see if they are visibile `git branch -r`, ultimately `git checkout -t origin/new_remote_branch`, where the flag `t` stands for track.
   - If you want to delete your new branch locally: `git branch --delete <branchname>`.
 It should be noted that when you delete a local Git branch, the corresponding remote branch in a repository like GitHub or GitLab remains alive and active.
 Further steps must be taken to delete remote branches.
   ***